jahoo/jahoo.github.io/_posts/2019-10-03-klipse-clojure.md

 published: true
 ---

-The code for rendering the visualizations in this post is in [`clojure-preamble.html`](https://github.com/jahoo/jahoo.github.io/blob/master/_includes/clojure-preamble.html).
+The Clojure code for rendering the visualizations (with [Vega](https://vega.github.io/vega/)) in this post is [here](https://github.com/jahoo/jahoo.github.io/blob/master/_includes/clojure-preamble.html).

-## Klipse code block renderer
+## Using Klipse for code blocks

-Here is an html code block that will run as interactive clojure with [Klipse](https://github.com/viebel/klipse) (note, the return of the last function call will be printed, if you want more to print you can always use `print` or `println`):
+Here is an html code block that will run Clojure interactively in the browser, using [Klipse](https://github.com/viebel/klipse):

 ```html
 <pre><code class="language-eval-clojure">